Characterizing Multigraded Regularity and Virtual Resolutions on Products of Projective Spaces: Notation and Background

 Note that for fixed $\dd\in\ZZ^r$ we have $L_i(\dd)\subseteq Q_i(\dd)$ for all $i$.

 \begin{example} When $r=2$ the regions $L_i(\dd)$ and $Q_i(\dd)$ can be visualized as in Figure~\ref{fig:regions}.
-For $i>1$ they are shaped like staircases with $i+1$ and $i$ ``corners,'' respectively; in other words, the semigroup $L_i(\dd)$ is generated by $i+1$ elements and $Q_i(\dd)$ by $i$ elements. \end{example}
+For $i>1$ they are shaped like staircases with $i+1$ and $i$ ``corners,'' respectively; in other words $L_i(\dd)$ contains $i+1$ minimal elements and $Q_i(\dd)$ contains $i$. \end{example}

 \begin{remark} An alternate description of $L_i(\dd)$ will also be useful: it is the set of $\bb\in\ZZ^r$ so that the sum of the positive components of $\dd-\bb$ is at most $i$.
 (This ensures that we can distribute the $\lambda_j$ so that $\bb+\sum_j\lambda_j\ee_j\geq \dd$.) \end{remark}